Frequently Asked Questions

 What is the billing process?

 Answer: We prefer that you send your claims through Electronic Data Interchange (EDI).
 EDI claims have a faster processing time than paper claims, and there is a reduced chance of error.
 EMI Health works with all of the major clearinghouses.
+Each clearinghouse assigns us a different payer ID.
+If your clearinghouse has a search function, we will be found under the name EMI Health or Educators Mutual.
 Of course, you may also submit EDI claims directly through the Utah Health Information Network (UHIN).
 If you are not yet set up to send claims through EDI, you will need to obtain a trading partner number from UHIN.
-Once you've received that number, you may begin submitting EDI claims to EMI Health's trading partner number HT000214-001.
+Once you've received that number, you may begin submitting EDI claims to EMI Health's UHIN trading partner number HT000214-001.
 Test claims are not required.

 What information is required on my claim?